Terry Willesee

-Terence Joseph Willesee (born 27 April 1945) is an Australian retired journalist and television and radio presenter.
+Terence Joseph Willesee is a retired Australian journalist, television and radio presenter.

-Personal life
+Family

-Willesee is the son of the Don Willesee, a long-time member of the Australian Senate and Whitlam Government minister.
-He is the brother of the late Mike Willesee, who was also a journalist and television presenter.
+Willesee is the son of Gwendoline Clark Willesee and Don Willesee, a long-time member of the Australian Senate, and Whitlam government minister.
+He is the nephew of Bill Willesee, member of the Legislative Council of Western Australia and Tonkin government minister.
+He is the brother of Donald Robert "Don" Willesee Jr. and the late Mike Willesee, who was a journalist and television presenter.

 Career

 Willesee began his media career in Perth in 1969.
 He initially worked as a television news reporter before branching out into newsreading and producing documentaries.
 He produced and presented 14 prime time documentaries for STW TV station in Perth.

 In 1981 Willesee was signed by the Seven Network to present a successful national current affairs program named Terry Willesee Tonight, based in Sydney.
-Terry was then signed by the Nine Network.
-Terry's role on the 7 current affairs show went to Derryn Hinch.
+Willesee was then signed by the Nine Network.
+Willesee's role on the seven current affairs show went to Derryn Hinch.

-Terry Willesee hosted Live at Five on the Nine Network with Jo Pearson.
-He was also utilized by the network to host a variety of programs including Today and A Current Affair.
+Willesee hosted Live at Five on the Nine Network with Jo Pearson.
+He also hosted a variety of programs including Today and A Current Affair.